IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/advanced_modeling/material_assignment.rst

 To view profiles:

-1. Look for the Profiles schedule in BlenderBIM panels.
+1. Look for the Profiles schedule in Bonsai panels.
 2. You should see a list of all profiles used in the project.

 Color vs. Material